-7 Responsibilities
+7. Responsibilities

-7.1 National mine action authority's responsibilities
+7.1.
+National Mine Action Authority's (NMAA) responsibilities

-The national mine action authority, or an organisation acting on its behalf, shall:
+The NMAA, or an organisation acting on its behalf, shall:

-- b) establish a system for the accreditation of demining organisations and operations; - specify the national standards and provide guidelines for the accreditation of demining organisations and operations; - d) accredit and appoint an accreditation body; - e) oversee the work of the accreditation body, ensure that the system is being applied in a fair and equitable manner, and that accreditation does not interrupt or delay demining projects; and - ensure appropriate follow-up action is taken on the accreditation body's recommendations.
+- a) establish a system for the accreditation of demining organisations and operations; - specify the national standards and provide guidelines for the accreditation of demining organisations and operations; - c) monitor the work of the accreditation body, ensure that the system is being applied in a fair and equitable manner, and that accreditation does not interrupt or delay demining projects; and - d) ensure appropriate follow-up action is taken on the accreditation body's recommendations.